Grudin at SI

 Today, I attended a talk by Jonathon Grudin - well half a talk actually, I had to head off to class halfway through the talk, but the talk was pretty interesting.

-Having had a couple of his readings as course readings ( groupware, is hci homeless? )
+Having had a couple of his readings as course readings ( groupware, is hci homeless? ) it was interesting to see what he had to say in person.

 I liked the way in which he put spoke of the history of hci from a very practical point of view; He spoke quite a bit about how the research fields in hci have evolved based on technological innovations.
 At the very beginning he asked all the people in the room where they stood in relation to technology shaping human behaviour and living: